whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 People of healthy nations have a common response when someone behaves disrespectfully towards their neighbors: they come together, discuss the problem, and consider how to respond collectively so they can return to that baseline of mutual respect that all humans expect from birth.

-People born and raised in healthy nations would be shocked if there were rich people, or if their leaders started giving money or special treatment to the rich while others went hungry or lived a precarious life.
+People born and raised in healthy nations during traditional times would be shocked if there were rich people, or if their leaders started giving money or special treatment to the rich while others went hungry or lived a precarious life.
 Or if rich businessmen used violent thugs to suppress people's efforts to get safe working conditions.
 Or if police arrested someone for saying the truth.
 Or if a loved one was falsely convicted of a crime, and the racist or sexist judge showed no interest in real justice.

 And they would be shocked if they were threatened with severe violence for trying to end these injustices.